 I’m not an expert on the stay-at-home mom versus working mom decision.
 I’m just a mom who shared my personal decision on the internet.
 Yet, ever since I wrote about my choice to become a stay-at-home parent, readers have emailed me for advice.

-- Quitting My Six-Figure Job: Walking Away From a High Paying Career
+- Quitting My High-Paying Job: Walking Away From a High Paying Career

 - Should I Quit My Job If It Makes Me Unhappy?